 Behavioral Health Practice – Full Legal Set Up

-This is the full legal startup package for solo Therapists, Psychologists, Licensed Independent Clinical Social Worker (LICSW), Licensed Marriage & Family Therapists (LMFT), and Psychiatrists valued at $3493 offered here for $2450 as a discounted package.
-The package includes the 9 most crucial forms for a behavioral health practitioner practicing in Minnesota:
+This is the full legal startup package for solo Therapists, Psychologists, Counselors (LPC/LPCC), Licensed Independent Clinical Social Worker (LICSW), and Licensed Marriage & Family Therapists (LMFT) valued at $5563 offered here for $2450 as a discounted package.
+The package includes the most crucial forms for a behavioral health practitioner practicing in Minnesota:

 - Client Information and Consent Form ($599)